timeline24/timeline24.github.io/README.md

-f# Repository for latest PDF versions of the timeline project
+# Repository for latest PDF versions of the timeline project

 This website contains the latest PDFs for download, linked from the QR codes on the timelines itself.